SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Additional Visualizations of Pre-trained Latent Space

 \section{Additional Visualizations of \modelname Pre-trained Latent Space}

-\paragraph{Numeric Encoded Representations.} We show that akin to how symbolic encoded representations are shaped by numeric behaviors, the numeric encoded vectors $\bm{Z}_V$ are likewise influenced by the symbolic attributes of the corresponding governing equations.
-To illustrate this, Fig. \ref{fig:latentprop_class_comp} showcases 2D t-SNE visualizations depicting the learned latent space of \modelname's numeric encoded vectors, color-coded by function (a) complexity and (b) an arbitrarily defined categorization of the functions based on their dominant operators.
+\paragraph{Numeric Encoded Representations.} We show that similar to how symbolic encoded representations are shaped by numeric behaviors, the numeric encoded vectors $\bm{Z}_V$ are likewise influenced by the symbolic attributes of the corresponding governing equations.
+Fig. \ref{fig:latentprop_class_comp} showcases 2D t-SNE visualizations of the learned latent space of \modelname's numeric encoded vectors, color-coded by function (a) complexity and (b) an arbitrarily defined categorization of the functions based on their dominant operators.
 Further details regarding these two symbolic features are provided below:

 \textit{Function Complexity:} Function complexity, as defined in Symbolic Regression (SR) tasks, pertains to the length of the function expressed in prefix order notation,i.e., the number of nodes in the expression tree.
 Intuitively, functions with a greater number of operators and variables (resulting in longer equations) are considered more complex, often exhibiting correspondingly complex behaviors.